ubaldot/defrecs/README.md

 *Disclaimer: this is a work in progress.
-Everything may change at any time.*
+Everything may change at any time.
+Also, consider that I am not a software engineering in a strict sense, but I am a control system engineer.*

 # Motivation
 Concurrency program is tough.
 Bugs are just behind the corner and having a bugs free software is practically impossible.